-On July 8, 2008, the Company signed a new collective bargaining agreement with Local 108, L.I.U. of N.A., AFL-CIO with similar provisions of the one that expired on January 1, 2008.
-The new agreement is effective January 1, 2008.
-Other than standard wage, holiday, vacation and sick day provisions, the agreement calls for CCA to contribute to the Recycling and General Industrial Union Local 108 Welfare Fund ("Welfare Fund") certain benefits costs.
-The Welfare Fund will be providing medical, dental and life insurance for the Company's employees covered under the collective bargaining agreement.
-Previously, the Company provided the covered employees medical, dental and life insurance benefits directly.
-The new collective bargaining agreement is in effect through December 31, 2010.
-This agreement pertains to 31% of the CCA labor force.
+The Company signed a new collective bargaining agreement with Local 108, L.I.U. of N.A., AFL-CIO that became effective January 1, 2011.
+The new agreement is effective for a one year term expiring December 31, 2011.
+Other than standard wage, holiday, vacation and sick day provisions, the agreement calls for CCA to contribute to the Recycling and General Industrial Union Local 108 Welfare Fund ("Welfare Fund") certain benefit costs.
+The Welfare Fund provides medical, dental and life insurance for the Company's employees covered under the collective bargaining agreement.
+This agreement pertains to 28% of the CCA labor force.